emirhansirkeci/spotra/README.md

 ### _Note_

-_Due to the ongoing development process, I am currently using the Vercel Hobby plan for the server side._
+_Due to the ongoing development process, I am currently using the Vercel hobby plan for the server side._